 You may receive a Federal Pell Grant at only one school per term.

-University and state scholarships, SC Need-Based Grants, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants and Federal Work-Study are restricted to undergraduate students pursuing a first bachelor’s degree.
+University and state scholarships, SC Need-Based Grants, Federal Pell Grants, and Federal Supplemental Educational Opportunity Grants are restricted to undergraduate students pursuing a first bachelor’s degree.

-University scholarships and all federally funded financial aid are restricted to United States citizens and eligible non-citizens as defined by the US Department of Education and the US Department of Homeland Security.
+All federally funded financial aid is restricted to United States citizens and eligible non-citizens as defined by the US Department of Education and the US Department of Homeland Security.

 If Federal Work-Study (FWS) is offered in your financial aid award package, the amount of FWS shown is the maximum amount of money you can expect to earn during the academic year.
 Earnings are paid directly to you based on hours worked, and cannot be credited to your account for satisfaction of University fees.
 Procedures for job placement will be sent to your Clemson University email account in July.